thefalc/instabread-codelab-sample/README.md

 ## Account creation

-In this section, you'll' collect the Instabread shopper account information and send it securely to your vault using the Skyflow client-side SDK.
+In this section, you'll collect the Instabread shopper account information and send it securely to your vault using the Skyflow client-side SDK.

 ### Understanding the code

 1. Open the [**components/Layout.js**](/baseline/components/Layout.js) file.
 Every client-side page uses this file for creating the base HTML for the page layout.
-1. At the top of the file, there’s a function called **getBearerToken**.
+1. At the top of the file, there's a function called **getBearerToken**.
 This function calls the server endpoint, **api/skyflow-token**, which uses your service account key to generate an access token.
 Your client-side code uses the token to call the APIs for your vault.
-You don’t need to make any updates or modifications to this file.
+You don't need to make any updates or modifications to this file.
 1. Open the [**pages/sign-up.js**](/baseline/pages/sign-up.js) file.
 This file is the frontend for the shopper account creation page.
 1. Move down to the function named **signUpHandler**.
 When you click the **Create account** button, it invokes this function.